rasagy/The10Books/list-dump.md

 9. Lolita by Nabokov
 10. Count of Monte Cristo by Dumas
 11. Lord of the Rings by Tolkein

+###Snehal Shinde
+1. The God of Small Things - Arundhati Roy ( there is no way i am forgetting this book.ever.)
+2. The White Tiger- Aravind Adiga.
+3. The Inheritance of Loss- kiran desai.
+4. State of Fear- Michael crichton. ( The only Sci-fi i read and liked  )
+5. The Godfather and The Last Don - Mario puzo.
+6. Sense and Sensibility- Jane austen. ( it is difficult to decide which one is my favourite jane austen book, like i love almost all of 'em  )
+7. The Art of looking sideways-by Alan Fletcher ( 500 pages full of useless information, random scraps, meaningless quotations and short poems, written and layouted BEAUTIFULLY !! )
+8. Mrutunjay- by Shivaji Sawant
+9. Diary of a Wimpy Kid (book) - These books remind you of your childhood days!
+10. Memoirs of a Geisha - Love this book! and movie as well.
+11. The Picture of Dorian Gray by Oscar Wilde
+12. The Winner Stands Alone & Veronica Decides to Die by Paulo Coelho.

 ###Soumya Balasubramanya
 1. My name is Red - Orhan Pamuk